despicableGruu/MobileDeviceManager/README.md

-# PDi Portal
+# Mobile Device Manager
-This is a second shot at the PDi-PORTAL using Django as the web framework.
+This is a mobile device management website initially for Android devices..